curl/curl/tests/FILEFORMAT.md

 Note that the URL that gets passed to the server actually controls what data that is returned.
 The last slash in the URL must be followed by a number.
-That number (N) will be used by the test-server to load test case N and return the data that is defined within the `<reply><data></data></reply>` section.
+That number (N) is used by the test-server to load test case N and return the data that is defined within the `<reply><data></data></reply>` section.

-If there's no test number found above, the HTTP test server will use the number following the last dot in the given hostname (made so that a CONNECT can still pass on test number) so that "foo.bar.123" gets treated as test case
+If there is no test number found above, the HTTP test server uses the number following the last dot in the given hostname (made so that a CONNECT can still pass on test number) so that "foo.bar.123" gets treated as test case
-123. Alternatively, if an IPv6 address is provided to CONNECT, the last hexadecimal group in the address will be used as the test number!
+123. Alternatively, if an IPv6 address is provided to CONNECT, the last hexadecimal group in the address is used as the test number!
 For example the address "[1234::ff]" would be treated as test case 255.

 Set `type="perl"` to write the test case as a perl script.
-It implies that there's no memory debugging and valgrind gets shut off for this test.
+It implies that there is no memory debugging and valgrind gets shut off for this test.

 Set `type="shell"` to write the test case as a shell script.
-It implies that there's no memory debugging and valgrind gets shut off for this test.
+It implies that there is no memory debugging and valgrind gets shut off for this test.

 Set `option="no-output"` to prevent the test script to slap on the `--output` argument that directs the output to a file.
 The `--output` is also not added